wilkinsona/spring-boot-development-eclipse-plugin/README.md

  - Warns about the use of `@Component` in main code
  - Warns about public or protected functional interfaces in main code that are not annotated with `@FunctionalInterface`
+ - Warns about single parameter lambda expressions that do not enclose the parameter in parentheses
+ - Quick fix for enclosing a lambda expression's single parameter in parentheses

 ### Building